Counselling/Therapy in North London

 There are many reasons why you might consider seeing a counsellor/therapist (these terms are generally interchangeable).
 You may be experiencing a crisis, perhaps feeling you're not in control.
 You may have reached a point in your life where you feel a pressing need to make changes.
 You might want to explore experiences, behaviours or patterns which you find are blocking your sense of who you are and where you want to be.
 You may be seeking an opportunity to reflect on something quite intangible but which creates a sense of unease or uncertainty.

-Counselling/therapy can be a useful way of looking at issues or patterns of behaviour which are blocking your capacity to understand and value yourself.
+Counselling/therapy can be a useful way of looking at issues or patterns of behaviour which may be blocking your capacity to understand and value yourself.

 Call and leave a message on: 07895 741572